henilptel/mded/README.md

 # MDed - Minimalistic Markdown Editor

-A modern, fast, and minimalistic Markdown editor for Linux capable of handling folder-based note organization, featuring a sleek "VisionOS" glassmorphism aesthetic.
+A modern, fast, and minimalistic Markdown editor for **Windows, macOS, and Linux** featuring folder-based note organization and a sleek "VisionOS" glassmorphism aesthetic.

 ## Features